awarbler/CSE212-Final-AW/2-topic.md

     - Create a blank Node and assign a value and reference with null
     - Link Head and tail with Node

-1. Create a linked list
+1.Create a linked list
     - Create a class Single linked list(parameter of self)
     - Create/ initialize head and tail with null/none references
     - Create a node with null/none reference
     - Create a pointer - this creates a link between the first Node and head.
     - Time Complexity O(1)

 ``` python
         class SingleLinkList: